Antibiotics Before Dental Treatment

 The American Heart Association with input from the American Dental Association released guidelines.
 These guidelines were developed by a group appointed by the AHA that included experts in infectious disease and cardiology and members representing the ADA.
 The guidelines were endorsed by the Infectious Diseases Society of America and the Pediatric Infectious Diseases Society.

-There are two primary groups that may require premedication: Patients with heart conditions that may predispose them to infective endocarditis and patient who have prosthetic joints who may be at risk for developing hematogenous infections at the site of the prosthetic.
+There are two primary groups who may require premedication: Patients with heart conditions can be predisposed to infective endocarditis and patients who have prosthetic joints can be at risk of developing hematogenous infections at the site of the prosthesis.

 Please consult your physician about premedication prior to your scheduled appointment and call us if you have questions.